djmattyg007/hr/README.txt

 You can find HalosGhost's version of hr here: https://github.com/HalosGhost/.bin/blob/master/src/hr.c

+To build hr from source, you're going to need autoconf, automake and gcc
+installed:

+1. ./bootstrap
+2. ./configure
+3. make
+4. make install

 This program is released into the public domain without any warranty.